Best vitamins in pregnancy

 Importance of vitamin B12 for pregnant women:

-Cobalamin is important for maintaining the health of pregnant women’s nervous system.
-By aiding the metabolism of fats, carbohydrates, and proteins cobalamin improves the energy, mood, and stress levels of pregnant women.
+Cobalamin is important for maintaining the health of pregnant women’s nervous systems.
+By aiding the metabolism of fats, carbohydrates, and proteins, cobalamin improves their energy, mood, and stress levels.

 Importance of vitamin B12 for unborn baby:

-B12 helps in the development of the fetus’s brain and spine.
-Along with folic acid produces DNA synthesis and red blood cells.
+B12 helps develop the fetus’s brain and spine.
+Along with folic acid, it produces DNA synthesis and red blood cells.

 The amount of vitamin B12 in foods: